 Should you keep your child home from school?

 Yes.
-Children with uncomplicated chicken pox may return after he/she is fever-free for twenty-four (24) hours without the use of fever controlling medications and after all blisters have dry, complete scabs.
+Children with uncomplicated chicken pox may return after he/she is fever-free for 24-hours without the use of fever controlling medications and after all blisters have dry, complete scabs.
 This is usually seven (7) days from the beginning of the breakout with the pox.

 Should you keep your child home from school?